OPTIONAL PROTOCOL TO THE CONVENTION AGAINST TORTURE (OPCAT)

 What does the SPT do?

-Mandate – The SPT has an operational function which consists in visiting all places of detention in States parties, and an advisory function which consists in providing assistance and advice to both States parties and National Preventive Mechanisms (“NPM”).
-In addition, the SPT cooperates, for the prevention of torture in general, with the relevant United Nations organs and mechanisms as well as with international, regional, and national institutions or organizations.
-The SPT presents a public annual report on its activities to the Committee against Torture and convenes three times a year for sessions of one week duration at the United Nations Office at Geneva.
+Mandate – The SPT has two primary operational functions.
+First, it may undertake visits to States Parties, during the course of which it may visit any place where persons may be deprived of their liberty.
+Second, it has an advisory function which involves providing assistance and advice to States Parties on the establishment of National Preventive Mechanisms (“NPM”), which OPCAT requires that they establish, and also providing advice and assistance to both the NPM and the State Party regarding the working of the NPM.
+In addition, the SPT cooperates, for the prevention of torture in general, with relevant United Nations organs and mechanisms as well as with international, regional, and national institutions or organizations.
+The SPT produces a public annual report on its activities which it presents to the Committee against Torture and the UN General Assembly in New York.
+In addition to its field work, the SPT also convenes three times a year for one week-long sessions at the United Nations Office at Geneva.

-Visits –Under the OPCAT, the SPT has unrestricted access to all places of detention, their installations and facilities and to all relevant information.
+Visits – Under the OPCAT, the SPT has unrestricted access to all places where persons may be deprived of their liberty, their installations and facilities and to all relevant information.
 The SPT visits police stations, prisons (military and civilian), detention centres (e.g. pre-trial detention centres, immigration detention centres, juvenile justice establishments, etc.), mental health and social care institutions and any other places where people are or may be deprived of their liberty.

-The SPT must also be granted access to have private interviews with the persons deprived of their liberty, without witnesses, and to any other person who in the SPT’s view may supply relevant information including Government officials, NPMs, representatives of national human rights institutions, non-governmental organizations, custodial staff, lawyers, doctors, etc. People who provide information to the SPT shall not be subject to sanctions or reprisals for having provided information to the SPT.
+The SPT is able to interview in private persons deprived of their liberty and any other person who in the SPT’s view may be able to assist it with relevant information, including Government officials, NPMs, representatives of national human rights institutions, non-governmental organizations, custodial staff, lawyers, doctors, family members, etc. People who provide information to the SPT must not be subject to any form of sanction or reprisal for having provided information to the SPT.

-The visits are conducted by at least two members of the SPT.
-These members may be accompanied, if needed, by experts of demonstrated professional experience and knowledge in the field.
+All visits are conducted by at least two members of the SPT, accompanied, if necessary by experts with relevant professional experience and knowledge, as well as by members of its Secretariat and, where needed, interpreters.

-Assistance and advice – Pursuant to article 17 of the OPCAT, State parties have an obligation to establish NPMs, which are independent national bodies for the prevention of torture and ill-treatment at the domestic level.
-The OPCAT provides guidance concerning the establishment of those bodies, including their mandate and powers.
+Assistance and advice – Pursuant to article 17 of the OPCAT, State Parties have an obligation to establish NPMs, which are independent national bodies for the prevention of torture and ill treatment at the domestic level.
+The OPCAT and the SPT provide guidance concerning the establishment of those bodies, including their mandate, powers and methods of working.
 It is the responsibility of the State to ensure that it has in place a NPM which complies with the requirements of the OPCAT.

-For its part, the SPT's mandate includes assisting and advising States in the establishment of NPMs.
-To this end, the SPT has set out Guidelines on NPMs to add further clarity on the establishment and operation of NPMs.
-The SPT also assists NPMs in reinforcing their power, independence and capacities and strengthening safeguards against ill-treatment of persons deprived of their liberty.
-To that purpose, the SPT makes itself available for continuous dialogue and works in close collaboration with the NPMs, in order to ensure ongoing monitoring of all places of detention.
+For its part, the SPT's mandate includes assisting and advising States in the establishment of NPMs and it has produced guidelines on NPMs to add further clarity to what is required of states in this regard.
+The SPT also assists NPMs by providing them with guidance on effective operational practice and on how best to reinforce their powers, independence and capacities in order to strengthening safeguards against ill treatment of persons deprived of their liberty.
+To that end, the SPT makes itself available for engaging in continuous dialogue and works in close collaboration with NPMs.

 How does the SPT do its work?

 The SPT is guided by the principles of confidentiality, impartiality, non-selectivity, universality and objectivity.
 The SPT conducts its work in a spirit of co-operation.
-It aims to engage with States parties via constructive dialogue and collaboration rather than condemnation.
-Nevertheless, if the State party refuses to co-operate or fails to take steps to improve the situation in light of the SPT’s recommendations, the SPT may request the Committee against Torture to make a public statement or to publish the SPT report.
+It aims to engage with States Parties through a process of constructive dialogue and collaboration rather than condemnation.
+Nevertheless, if the State party refuses to co-operate or fails to take steps to improve the situation in light of the SPT’s recommendations, the SPT may request the Committee against Torture to make a public statement or to publish the SPT report if it has not yet been made public